Activia: The probiotics market

 In 2003, the probiotics (also called functional foods) market was worth $9.9 billion.
 These products are also heavily marketed and more expensive than non-probiotic dairy products.

-In 2009, in United Kingdom, 60% of households regularly bought probiotic drinks.
+In 2009, in the United Kingdom, 60% of households regularly bought probiotic drinks.
 The market there is currently worth £164m per year.

 Consumers are willing to pay for products that provide health benefits.
 Activia products, that are considered as functional foods, are priced about two dollars higher than other yogurts.

 Communication

 Since Activia's launch, the Danone Group focused Activia communication on probiotics and health benefits.
-The WHO defines probiotics as "live microorganisms which when administered in adequate amounts confer a health benefit on the host".
-Consumers bought Activia products mostly for its medicinal qualities.

 In 2010, Dannon partnered with actress Jamie Lee Curtis to promote Activia products.
-On the screen, the audience could read "scientifically proven" to reduce irregularity.
+These advertisements described Activia as "scientifically proven" to reduce irregularity.
 According to the brand, Activia "helps regulate your digestive system" when eaten on a daily basis.
-Danone used health claims as a marketing tool.

-But Danone has been accused of deceptive advertising.
+However, Danone has been accused of deceptive advertising.

-Further the US litigation and the EU health claims law, and just before the decision of the EFSA on Activia, Danone thus decided to change Activia communication and marketing.
-Advertising does not talk about health benefits any more, but about pleasure and taste.
-On Danone's website, one can read: "Drinking and eating are, first and foremost, a source of pleasure, and while the initial purchase of a product may be motivated by a health benefit, in the majority of cases, a repeat purchase is motivated by the taste".
+After the US litigation and the EU health claims law, and just before the decision of the EFSA on Activia, Danone decided to change communication and marketing for Activia.
+Advertising no longer mentions health benefits, focusing instead on pleasure and taste.
+Danone's website contains the text: "Drinking and eating are, first and foremost, a source of pleasure, and while the initial purchase of a product may be motivated by a health benefit, in the majority of cases, a repeat purchase is motivated by the taste".

 Debates surrounding health claims on probiotic foods

 While indicating Bifidobacterium lactis, the package does not list that Activia also contains strains commonly found in Yogurt: Lactobacillus bulgaricus, Streptococcus thermophilus (that produce high amounts of biogenic amines, poorly tolerated by people with histamine intolerance) and Lactococcus lactis.

-Some experts say that there is evidence that probiotic strains reduce diarrhea, irritable bowel syndrome and duration of colds.
+Some experts say there is evidence that probiotic strains reduce diarrhea, irritable bowel syndrome and duration of colds.
 But others argue that their benefits are not certain.

 The US FDA pressed charges for false advertising.

 According to Danone, Activia is based on 17 scientific studies.
 But according to CBS News, two of these studies were not statistically significant compared to the placebo groups and six others did not show a statistically significant improvement in transit time.